lightning-power-users/lnd_grpc/README.md

 `rpc = lnd_grpc.Client()`

-Note: The class is instantiated to work with default bitcoind rpc port and lnd in default installation directory, on mainnet, unless additional arguments are passed.
+Note: The class is instantiated to work with default bitcoind rpc port and lnd in default installation path unless additional arguments are passed.

-The class instantiation takes the the following arguments which you can change as required:
+The class instantiation takes the the following arguments which you can change as required by your bitcoin node setup:

 ```
     (